lloydjatkinson/astro-snipcart/packages/documentation/src/pages/en/design-system/getting-started.md

  * A page with a [single buy button](/en/design-system/example-store-page)
  * A page with a [a size picker](/en/design-system/example-store-page-with-size-picker)

 Don't forget, there is a real-world example E-commerce site [availiable here](https://astro-snipcart-playground.vercel.app).
-The source code for this is availiable in this repository [here](
+The source code for this is availiable in this repository [here](https://github.com/lloydjatkinson/astro-snipcart/tree/master/packages/playground).